-The Policy has evolved over time to align with Urenco's strategy, market practice and shareholders' views.
+The Policy has evolved over time, to align with Urenco's strategy, market practice and shareholders' views.
 A consistent and competitive structure, which applies across the workforce, is also a core principle.
 This consistency allows for a culture of shared purpose and performance.

 The package offered to Executive Directors consists of base salary, benefits, pension, performance related bonus and a long term incentive plan (LTIP).
-Salary and benefits are reviewed annually, with benchmarking information provided in 2020 by Kepler.
-The Chief Executive Officer and Chief Financial Officer both received a 3.0% increase in base salary for the 2020 calendar year, compared to 2019.
+Salary and benefits are reviewed annually, with external benchmarking information provided in 2021 by external remuneration consultants Kepler and KornFerry.
+The Chief Executive Officer and Chief Financial Officer both received a 1.75% increase in base salary for the 2021 calendar year, compared to 2020.
 This increase in base salary was in line with the increase for all employees throughout the Company.
 Executive Directors receive benefits that principally comprise some living expenses, motor vehicles, private healthcare and other expenses.